 32. Patagonia, Chile

-If you enjoy outdoor activities and are a big fan of nature, then Patagonia should definitely be on your bucket list!
+If you enjoy outdoor activities and are a big fan of nature, then the Torres del Paine National Park in Patagonia should definitely be on your bucket list!
 This place absolutely took my breath away.
 Every corner you turn, there’s a majestic backdrop of mountains in the distance, and it always looked too good to be real.
-Some of the various things you can do here include trekking, horseback riding, rafting, and kayaking.
-You can also relax at a dreamy hotel such as this one with an incredible view of the mountains right from your room!
+Some of the various things you can do here include trekking, glacier hiking (and tasting fresh spring water!), horseback riding, rafting, and kayaking.
+You can also relax at the dreamy Río Serrano Hotel + Spa, where you can get an incredible view of the mountains right from your room!
 If you have ample time, you should definitely visit Argentinian Patagonia as well.

 Best time to visit Patagonia, Chile: November to early March (best weather for hiking and exploring as it's summertime there)